What Is An LPCC?

 Those with an LPCC degree will have several career options to choose from in a wide range of settings.
 Counseling is available at hospitals, school districts, and agencies that specialize in these services.
 LPCCs learn skills in evaluating individuals in one-on-one or group sessions, developing treatment plans that promote healthier coping skills, working with family therapists and medical officials capable of providing medical interventions, and applying theory they have learned in their education in a therapeutic setting.

 There are job opportunities for LPCCs as school and career counselors, who help students of all ages with academic, social, and emotional needs.
-School counselors work in both public and private schools for grades K thru 12 and also at the collegiate level.
+School counselors work in both public and private schools for kindergarten through 12th grade and also at the collegiate level.
 Career counselors work with those who are working or almost at the age where they can enter the workforce.
-There are many different types of counselors in this field; however, the U.S. Bureau of Labor Statistics (BLS) groups them all under school and career counselors.
-Currently, it reports that counselors make a median annual income of $58,120 and that the job growth is expected to rise by 8% between 2019 and 2029 (faster than the average for all occupations).
+There are many different types of counselors in this field; however, the BLS groups them all under school and career counselors.
+Currently, it reports that counselors make a median annual income of $60,140 and that the job growth is expected to rise by 5% between 2022 and 2032 (faster than the average for all occupations).

-Another career for LPCCs is that of a psychologist, which generally requires at least a Doctorate degree and additional educational and experiential requirements, as well as additional licensing requirements with the state.
+Another career for LPCCs is that of a psychologist, which generally requires a doctoral degree and additional educational and experiential requirements, as well as additional licensing requirements with the state.
 Psychologists study cognitive, emotional, and social behaviors and will either work independently gathering research, or may work clinically with clients in a direct-care role.
 Some psychologists work as part of a healthcare team, such as in a medical facility or as part of a private practice.
-Although projected job growth isn’t as high as other LPCC careers (3% for 2019 to 2029), according to the BLS, the median annual salary is $82,180.
+The BLS projects solid job growth (6% for 2022 to 2032), according to the BLS, the median annual salary is $85,330.

 Additional LPCC Careers